THE HOLY FAMILY ROSARY BROCHURE [Printable PDF file]

-From this intent the meditations help us to recognize that God ordained seven days as the perfect natural reflection of His spiritual order as Jesus, Son of Mary, compels us to study how the mysteries of faith, hope, and charity are dispensed to man from God the Father, through God the Son, in the unity of God the Holy Ghost as the Holy Trinity, Three in One.
+These meditations help us recognize God’s ordaining of seven days as the natural reflection of His perfect spiritual order.
+Six days of labor followed by a day of rest.
+In this format, the person of Jesus as the Son of Mary and Son of God, compels us to study how the mysteries of faith, hope, and charity are dispensed to man from God the Father, through God the Son, in the unity of God the Holy Ghost; confirming the Essence of God’s Presence in the Holy Trinity – Three in One.

-With the introduction of the Luminous Mysteries it was easier to recognize how three sets of meditations based upon the Mother of God’s Mercy, Grace, and Faith could be combined with the original Joyful, Sorrowful, and Glorious Mysteries of the Holy Rosary as a direct response to his Apostolic Letter in which His Holiness said: “What is needed is a Christian life distinguished above all in the ‘art of prayer.’
+With the introduction of the Luminous Mysteries it was easy to recognize how three additional sets of meditations based upon the Mother of Jesus’ faithful view of mercy, grace and faith could be combined with the original Joyful, Sorrowful, and Glorious Mysteries of the Holy Rosary into a fuller compendium of the gospel.
+It is given in direct response to the same Apostolic Letter Rosarium Virginis Mariae in which St. John Paul II said: “What is needed is a Christian life distinguished above all in the ‘art of prayer.’
 Inasmuch as contemporary culture, even amid so many indications to the contrary, has witnessed the flowering of a new call for spirituality, due also to the influence of other religions, it is more urgent than ever that our Christian communities should become `genuine schools of prayer.’”

-Because of the timeliness of the Luminous Mysteries, we readily discern how the Light of Christ acts as our contemporary bridge between the Old Testament and New Testament in the Person of Jesus Christ and gives us a renewed perspective through His teachings – much in the same way that we see the newly unfolding practical acceptance of the ordinary and extraordinary (assigned names of the old and new) forms of the Sacrifice of the Mass that His Holiness Benedict XVI desired to become accessible and not hidden from stable faithful Catholics who are attached to the traditional “Tridentine” Roman rite.
-Christ Himself insisted on teaching that He came – not to abolish – but to fulfill the law.
+Because of the timeliness of the Luminous Mysteries, we can readily discern how the Light of Christ acts as a continually renewing contemporary bridge between the Old and New Testaments.
+The Person of Jesus Christ gave us a new perspective of the Old Testament through His teachings, much in the same way that we see the newly unfolding practical acceptance of both the ordinary and extraordinary (assigned names of the old and new) forms of the Sacrifice of the Mass.
+His Holiness Pope (now Emeritus) Benedict XVI desired the traditional liturgy to become accessible and not hidden from stable faithful Catholics who are attached to the traditional “Tridentine” Roman rite, in like manner as Christ Himself insisted by His teaching that He came – not to abolish – but to fulfill the law.

-In the Apostolic Letter “Summorum Pontificum” issued Motu Propio, Pope Benedict XVI has stated: “Since time immemorial it has been necessary – as it is also for the future – to maintain the principle according to which each particular Church must concur with the universal Church, not only as regards the doctrine of the faith and the sacramental signs, but also as regards the usages universally accepted by uninterrupted apostolic tradition, which must be observed not only to avoid errors but also to transmit the integrity of the faith, because the Church’s law of prayer corresponds to her law of faith.”
-With instructions that we are “church,” we are all personally held bound by this same reasoning of our faith.
+In the Apostolic Letter “Summorum Pontificum” issued Motu Propio, Pope Benedict XVI had stated: “Since time immemorial it has been necessary – as it is also for the future – to maintain the principle according to which each particular Church must concur with the universal Church, not only as regards the doctrine of the faith and the sacramental signs, but also as regards the usages universally accepted by uninterrupted apostolic tradition, which must be observed not only to avoid errors but also to transmit the integrity of the faith, because the Church’s law of prayer corresponds to her law of faith.”
+Within harmonious instructions that we are “church,” we must all be personally held bound by this same reasoning of our faith.

 LEX VIVENDI

-In response to the spiritual needs of the pilgrim members of our one, holy, catholic, and apostolic Church, these meditations are in support of Pope Benedict’s encyclical and are given to encourage living our personal responsibilities within this “law of prayer” and “law of belief.”
-By making an accounting of ourselves and our faith to all men of all nations, the year dedicated to the Apostle St. Paul was concluded in renewed anticipation of the beginning of the Year of Priests in “Lex vivendi” for the restoration of personal holiness in our “law of living.”
+In response to the spiritual needs of the pilgrim members of Christ’s one, holy, catholic, and apostolic Church, these meditations support Pope Benedict’s encyclicals on Faith and Hope and encourage living our personal responsibilities within this “law of prayer” and “law of belief.”
+By making an accounting of ourselves and our faith to all men of all nations, the year dedicated to the Apostle St. Paul was concluded in renewed anticipation of the beginning of the Year of Priests in “Lex vivendi” for the restoration of personal holiness and renewed interest in holy families as our “law of living.”

 The Catholic News Agency also included: “Remembering the concurrent celebration of the beatification of Anna Maria Adorni in Parma, Italy on Sunday, her devotion to saying the Rosary and the beginning of the Marian month of October, the Holy Father prayed that the ‘daily meditation of the mysteries of Christ in union with Mary, the “praying Virgin”, might fortify us all in faith, hope and charity.’”